 3. Collagen Supplements

 Healthy, revitalised winter skin starts with collagen.
-As the body’s natural collagen production starts to decline around the age of 25, we recommend adding our Beauty Collagen™ or Collagen Beauty Glow to your diet.
+As the body’s natural collagen production starts to decline around the age of 25, we recommend adding our Beauty Collagen™ to your diet.